 Accept reality just as it is. 🙌

 🗣️ “That’s ridiculous Donald!
 There’s so much injustice in the world!
-How can you ‘accept’ when there’s so much injustice and atrocities?!” 🗣️
+How can you ‘accept’ when there’s so many awful things going on?!” 🗣️

-Let me clarify: Accepting life as it is does not mean you are ignoring the injustice, corruption, or things that are wrong in the world.
+Let me clarify: Accepting life as it is does not mean you ignore the injustice, corruption, or things that are wrong in the world.
 Acceptance is so you don’t allow your ego to control your emotions. 🗯️

-When you constantly focus on what others “should” or “shouldn’t” be doing, fighting about what “should” or “shouldn’t” be happening in the world, you will also find more of it.
+When you constantly focus on what others “should” or “shouldn’t” be doing, fighting about what “should” or “shouldn’t” be happening in the world, you will inevitably find more of it.

 🌟 Whatever you focus on consistently, your mind places a focus to keep finding more of it in your life. 🌟

-But when you accept things as they are, you free yourself from unnecessary suffering.
-You let go of the emotional baggage which comes from focusing on a problem, so you have a clear head to better focus on solutions. 😊
+But when you accept things as they are, you free yourself from needless suffering.
+You let go of the emotional baggage which comes from focusing on problems, so you have a clear head to better focus on solutions. 😊

 The Stoic philosopher Epictetus said: “What upsets people is not things themselves but their judgments about the things.”
-When you’re judging, you cannot accept.
+You cannot accept anything when you’re judging it.

 🌟 When you argue with reality, you always lose. 🌟

 If I told you to NOT think about a pink elephant, what are you thinking about right now?
-And what if I told you to STOP thinking about it, what remains in your mind? 🐘
+And if I told you to STOP thinking about this pink elephant, what remains in your mind? 🐘

-But what if I told you to be absolutely okay that the thought of a pink elephant crossed your mind?
-Be absolutely okay, accepting of the thought, and then choose to let it go.
+But what if I told you to be absolutely okay with the thought of a pink elephant crossing your mind?
+Be absolutely okay, accepting of the thought, and THEN choose to let it go.
 I’d be curious to know how fast your mind starts to focus on other things. 😉

 FOLLOW ME ON SOCIAL MEDIA